GoogleCloudPlatform/cloud-debug-java/README.md

 -agentpath:/opt/cdbg/cdbg_java_agent.so=--firebase_db_url=https://my-database-url.firebaseio.com
 ```

+By default the Java agent will check for a configured database first at
+`https://PROJECT_ID-cdbg.firebaseio.com`, and then failing that
+`https://PROJECT_ID-default-rtdb.firebaseio.com`.
+If your database has an
+address different from either of those, the URL needs to be specified.
+In
-To note, if neither of the flags `--database-id` or `--location` were specfied
+general if either of the flags `--database-id` or `--location` were specfied
 when running the `snapshot-dbg-cli init` command to create the database this
-should not be necessary and the Java agent should be able to find the database
-itself.
+will be necessary.

 ### Application Servers